eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 			**derived relation variables** (or virtual relvars, referred to as the short-term **view**) \cite{WikipediaContributors2018a1}.
-		* The "**base relation variable** is a relvar [that] is not derived from other relvars" \cite{WikipediaContributors2018a1};
+		* The "**base relation variable** is a relvar [that] is not derived from other relvars" \cite{WikipediaContributors2018a1}
-			the "base relvar" is independent from other relvars
+			* The "base relvar" is independent from other relvars
 				\cite{WikipediaContributors2018a1}.
 		* The term **base table** in SQL is analogous to the base relation variable \cite{WikipediaContributors2018a1}.